-• Space Platform Building
+- Space Platform Building

+O. Blan Task Formalism b

-O-Plan Task Formalism has been written to allow the generation of plans to build various types of space platform with connectivity constraints on the modules and components.
+- O-Plan Task Formalism has been written to allow the generation of plans to build various types of space platform with connectivity constraints on the modules and components.

+- Non-combatant Evacuation Operation (NEOS)

+O-Plan Task Formalism has been written to model the evacuation of nationals from the mythical island of Pacifica in which unrest has broken out.
+A general use map-based World Viewer is used with this application.
 A sample screen image is shown in Figure 3.

-• Non-combatant Evacuation Operation (NEOS) O-Plan Task Formalism has been written to model the evacuation of nationals from the mythical island of Pacifica in which unrest has broken out.
-A general use map-based World Viewer is used with this application.
-A sample screen image is shown in Figure 4.